Purchases made through my links help support this website, at no additional cost to you. Details.

 So, I’d cut up the canvas and now the pieces are sitting in front of me, in case there’s a way to use them – whole or further cut/torn – in a future work.

 3) Vintage paper and stickers that look like vintage paper elements.
 In my current art journal, I’m phasing from art that’s very vintage, to partially vintage, and – eventually – all contemporary elements.
+That’s to convey a sense of time.

 4) Sponge brushes for applying adhesive to my collage elements.
 I look for sponge brushes with a lot of support inside the sponge part.
 I use those same brushes for painting, too, and I’m scrupulous about washing them to get at least four or five days’ work out of them.

 5) A very damp, folded paper towel.
 Every time I pick up a collage element that has adhesive on it, my fingers get sticky.
 The damp paper towel makes it easy to keep my fingers clean as I place each element in the artwork.
+No more unintended sticky spots on my collages!

 This paste is easy to work with, rarely causes the paper to buckle, is repositionable, and easy to clean up.